 APPLY NOW – Applications for spring 2018 externships are now being accepted.
 Please click here to access the easy on-line form.
-Applications are due by Friday, September 29.
+Applications are due by Friday, September 29 — Please note that as of 11/1 there may still be some spots available in the Health Law Externship and the Judicial Externship.

 Through an externship, students work out-in-the-field at a legal office, handling real legal work under the supervision of an attorney mentor.
 Boston’s vibrant legal community offers a vast array of placements in countless practice areas.
 Students have recently worked at organizations that handle affordable housing, education, microfinance, IP, health law, and environmental law, to name a few.

 Students may work with one of BU Law’s many partnering organizations, or students are welcome to cultivate a new placement.
-Placements may be at a nonprofit, with a government agency or state legislator, for a judge, or in a corporate legal department.
-Law firm placements are permitted if students work solely on pro bono projects.
+Placements may be at a nonprofit, with a government agency or state legislator, for a judge, in a corporate legal department, or at small/mid-size law firms.
 All work must be performed under the direct supervision of an attorney.
 Placements may be paid or unpaid.

 Each student’s field experience is supported by a required seminar.
 An externship therefore consists of a pair of courses: the fieldwork (P/F) and the academic component (graded).
 Please see below for more information about credits and the seminar options.